AllenNeuralDynamics/TigerASI/README.md

 # TigerASI
-a lightweight python interface for ASI brand Tiger Controllers
+a feature-rich Python interface for ASI brand Tiger Controllers.

+This driver was written to simplify the serial api to ASI's [Tiger Controllers](https://www.asiimaging.com/controllers/tiger-controller/) while reduce reliance on their [documentation](https://asiimaging.com/docs/products/serial_commands) for most users.
+Many (but not all!) of the commands have been exposed and wrapped in a simplified, self-consistent interface and documented for easy usage.

 ## Installation